 What to Pack

-Typically, rain is expected for 11 out of the 31 days in May, so you will no doubt want to bring a raincoat, umbrella, and water-resistant footwear, such as rubber boots and comfortable closed-toe walking shoes, especially if you plan on seeing the city on foot.
+Because rain is typically expected for 11 out of the 31 days in May, you will no doubt want to bring a raincoat, umbrella, and water-resistant footwear, such as rubber boots.
+For dry weather, bring comfortable closed-toed walking shoes, especially if you plan on doing a lot of sightseeing on foot.

 You will also need to bring a wide range of clothing pieces that can be layered.
 These items include t-shirts, tank tops, sweaters, light pants, heavy slacks and a light jacket.
-Though you probably won't be soaking up the sun on a beach, bring a sunhat and sunscreen to protect your skin, even on cloudy days.
+Though you probably won't be soaking up the sun at the beach, bring a sunhat and wear sunscreen to protect your skin, even on cloudy days.

 May Events in Toronto

-Though the city seems the bulk it its festivals and events during the summer months, there are still quite a few things going on in May.
+Though the city sees the bulk of it its festivals and events during the summer months, there are still quite a few things going on in May.

-Artfest Toronto: Toronto’s historic Distillery District will be hosting Artfest Toronto May 18 to 20, 2019 this spring, showcasing a curated selection of 80 artists from across Ontario, Quebec and beyond.
-Art being featured ranges from painting and photography, to sculpture and jewellery.
+- Artfest Toronto: Toronto’s historic Distillery District typically schedules Artfest in the middle of the month.
+The event showcases a curated selection of 80 artists from across Ontario, Quebec, and beyond.
+Art being featured ranges from painting and photography to sculpture and jewelry.

-Hot Docs International Documentary Festival: Running from April 25 to May 5, 2019, Hot Docs is the largest documentary festival in North America featuring over 200 thought-provoking films from Canada and around the world.
+- Hot Docs International Documentary Festival: Beginning at the end of April and running until the first week of May, Hot Docs is the largest documentary festival in North America featuring over 200 thought-provoking films from Canada and around the world.

-Scotia Bank Contact Photography Festival: Photo buffs take note.
-Founded in 1997, Contact is the largest annual photography event in the world, happening from May 1 to 31, 2019 featuring over 200 exhibitions.
+- Scotia Bank Contact Photography Festival: Photo buffs take note.
+Founded in 1997, Contact is the largest annual photography event in the world and takes place throughout the entire month of May, featuring over 200 exhibitions.

-Doors Open Toronto: This free festival showcases 150 architecturally significant buildings that open their doors to the public during this popular event on May 25 and 26, 2019.
+- Doors Open Toronto: This free festival showcases 150 architecturally significant buildings that open their doors to the public during this popular event which is typically scheduled for the end of the month.
 Toronto was the very first city in North America to host this event, and it remains one of the best around.

 May Travel Tips